goharbor/harbor/docs/installation_guide.md

 ##### optional parameters

-- **http**:
-  - **port** : Port number for HTTP

-  **IMPORTANT**: Do not use HTTP in production environments.
+- **http**: Do not use HTTP in production environments.
 Using HTTP is acceptable only in air-gapped test or development environments that do not have a connection to the external internet.
 Using HTTP in environments that are not air-gapped exposes you to man-in-the-middle attacks.
+  - **port** : Port number for HTTP

 - **external_url**: Enable it if use external proxy, and when it enabled the hostname will no longer used